 Are you a third grade teacher looking for additional math resources for this year?
 This round up of 3rd grade math games features some of my classroom favorites.
 I love to use math games in class to work on number sense and build fact fluency.
 I also like to use games to give students computation practice in an engaging way.
-Each of these games is easy to prep- often just print and go or assign and go options.
+Each of these is easy to prep- often just print and go or assign and go options.
 I’m always looking for ways to save myself time and energy so I like to keep things as easy to use as possible.
-Keep on reading to grab some new, fun 3rd grade math games that are sure to bring some fun to your math instruction!
+Keep on reading to grab some new, fun 3rd grade math games that are sure to bring some excitement to your math instruction!

 Digital Multiplication Bump